amariussi/chperms/README.md

 By default the script runs in silent mode so no output is displayed.
 When excution is finished permissions will have been reset to the correct values.

+Once the script has finished running it is recommended that you run, from within SuiteCRM/SugarCRM, Quick Repair and Rebuild.
+It may be necessary that both the chperms script and Quick Repair and Rebuild have to be run a few times.

 Options:
 Verbose/Silent mode:
 There are two ways to switch from verbose to silent mode: